The company announced the new product, which covers variants across 600 genes, this week, and said it will be available to customers next month.

 An opinion piece in the New York Times urges lawmakers to keep genetic protections in place.

 Research funding in Canada is to remain mostly the same, ScienceInsider reports.

-In Science this week: role for epigenetic in neuronal excitability, and more.
+In Science this week: random DNA replication errors play role in cancer, and more.

 The Bill and Melinda Gates Foundation embarks on an open-access publishing path.